FrancoSpeziali/db-mongoose-schemas/README.md

 If your endpoint works, move onto the next assignment.

-## Assignment 6 - Mongoose - Complete the "UserSchema" Schema
+## Task 6 - Mongoose - Complete the "UserSchema" Schema

 Edit the file `Schemas/UserSchema.js`.